 When you have a new message from Kaiser Permanente — from your doctor or care team, or from departments such as Member Services or Appointment Services — you will receive a notice in your personal email with a link to your secure mailbox on this website.
 When you go there, any new messages will appear in boldface.
 Be sure to add our email addresses to your contact list to make sure you get these notices.

 The test results we can show online on My Health Manager are limited to results released by a Kaiser Permanente practitioner.
 Please be aware that not all your test results may be available at the same time.
 Some test results may still be pending.
 Some tests cannot be released electronically or because of regulatory restrictions.
 If you have a question about a specific test result, please contact your health care practitioner.

 When refilling a prescription for mail delivery, we will ask for credit card information if there is a copayment with any prescription in your order.
 After your refill has been mailed, we will send you a confirmation email showing the amount, if any, actually billed to your credit card.
 If your benefit plan has recently changed and there is an amount due for a refill order, then you will receive a bill in the mail after the pharmacy has mailed your order.
 If you have any questions about your copayment or your bill, please call the number on your prescription bottle.

 We currently are unable to show charges when you refill your prescriptions online.
 After your refill has been mailed, we will send you a confirmation email showing the amount, if any, actually billed to your credit card.

 This service allows adult Kaiser Permanente members to see portions of another member’s online health information, as well as exchange secure messages with that person’s doctor.
 It’s for adults over 18, or for parents of children under a certain age depending on state law.
 Learn more about Act for a family member.

 It depends on the age of the teen.
-Parents in any region can get access to their child’s online health information until the child reaches a certain age, depending on state law.
+Parents in any region can obtain access to their child’s online health information until the child reaches a certain age, depending on state law.